 Switch to DIY cleaning supplies

 Die-hard frugalists make their own laundry soap.
-“3 Easy Ways to Wash Away the Cost of Laundry Soap” tells all.
+“3 Easy Ways to Get Laundry Soap for Nearly Nothing” tells all.

 Erin Huffstetler, who blogs at MyFrugalHome.com, goes one step further: She makes her own four-ingredient dishwasher detergent.
 It takes only a couple of minutes to mix together the washing soda, kosher salt, baking soda and lemon juice, and portion it into molds.
 (Ice cube trays work fine; Huffstetler uses a silicon candy mold.)